jbadger3/google_maps_marker_widgets/README.md

     marker: treeMarker
   );
 ```
-Note the anchor was set to Offset(0.5, 0.5).
+Note the [Marker.anchor] was set to Offset(0.5, 0.5).
 This ensures the marker is centered.
 The default anchor is Offset(0.5, 1.0).

 ### Update the position of a marker
 When updating a marker, the position is automatically animated.